nguyenvanhaibk92/torch_fire.github.io/readme.md

 ## **Demos and preliminary results**
 ### Problem settings
 #### *Solving heat equation with neural network:*
 In this problem, we learn the neural network to solve for the temperature $u$ given arbitrary conductivity field $\kappa$.
-2D hear equation is written as follows
+The 2D heat equation is written as follows

 $$
 \begin{aligned}